yPhil-gh/Emulsion/README.md

 - Handle controller configuration (often unreliably)
 - Handle cover art downloads automatically / unattended / or even externally, without selection options

-Emulsion is *reproductible*: Thanks to its single **standard** config file, you can install a full gaming PC in one command, and-it-won't-move ; At least that's the idea.
+Emulsion is *reproductible*: Thanks to [its single **standard** config file](#settings), you can install a full gaming PC in one command, and It-Won't-Move, like randomly greet you with a tedious game controller calibration dialog because it somehow forgot it.

 ## Installation